Robson-Rocha/TextCycler/README.md

 Overriding the text index does not change the next text index.

+#### Entering text manually

+In cases that you need to set some text ad-hoc, you can use the `-p` or `--prompt` option.
+TextCycler will ask on the console for the desired text.
+This is useful when you need to display some unplanned text.

 #### Overriding `targetFile`

 If you want to override the targetFile section, or simply prefer to provide its path in the command line, you can use the `-f` or  `--targetFile` option: